 Ages ago we featured some adorable self-watering animal planters on SCK and we’ve kept it touch with stockists What You Sow ever since.
-They’re a UK online store selling gifts for gardeners and their kawaii range has been growing steadily.
-Owner Lyndsey sent me a box full of cute stuff to check out so let’s have a look, and there’s a special discount for you at the end.
+Owner Lyndsey sent me a box full of cute stuff to check out so let’s have a look.

 I was pretty excited to finally get my hands on a Shippon and Chuppon.
 The Shippon hangs on to the inside edge of the included plastic cup and waters the plant in its backpack using its tail.
 The Chuppon is a newer version and hangs outside the cup, sucking up water through a straw.